EsriOceans/btm/README.md

 Using
 -----

 Install the Python Add-in `btm.esriaddin`, to access the graphical tools.
 The Python toolbox can be added by navigating to a path containing `btm.pyt`.
-All of the tools also support being run directly from the command-line:
+All of the tools also support being run directly from the command-line (here btm is installed to the users directory in 'btm'):

-    cd ~\btm\Install\toolbox\scripts
+    cd %HOME%\btm\Install\toolbox\scripts
     python bpi.py e:\\bathy5m 5 10 e:\\bpi_fine

 Testing